 1987 – Incorporation papers were filed under the name Winthrop Food Bank.
 A trailer was purchased with the help of the Winthrop Rotary Club and the Penniman family.
 The trailer is placed in the parking lot of the Winthrop Congregational Church and stocked with food and household items.
 Volunteers prepared bags inside the trailer considering recipient’s preferences, that were then handed out to families.

-1994 – The Winthrop Food Bank moved to its current address of 25 High Street (formerly the offices of the Cobbossee Watershed District and Leighton Lumber Company).
+1994 – The Winthrop Food Bank moved to 25 High Street (formerly the offices of the Cobbossee Watershed District and Leighton Lumber Company).

 1997 – Margaret Marston and Carole Ricker named Executive Directors.